MatthewDailey/sequence-timer-web/README.md

 -   `firebase serve` - start the local server
 -   `firebase deploy` - deploy the app

-## TODO
+## Future work

--   hit space bar to pause and restart
 -   script for generating audio for a sequence
 -   animation

-Eventually:

--   script for generating new pilates or PT sequences on the fly
+-   script for generating new pilates or PT sequences (on the fly?)